bowheart/react-zedux/README.md

 We can create global or component-bound stores.
 Attaching component-bound stores to the global store hierarchy is easy, but not always necessary.

-There's really not much to it.
+And that's really it.
+There's not much to it.
 Go rock the state management world!

 ### Notes